luttero/maud/src/help/readme.txt

 Maud Version notes:

+(31/05/2021):   2.98.
+The "Knee" release.
+                I do not want to talk about it.
+                Fixed a couple of outstanding bugs affecting the Hippo wizard and the loading of older datafiles using multibanks TOF data.

+(12/05/2021):   2.97.
+The "Rudy" release.
+                Rudy asked for it by long....
+                Improved the 2D plotting for multispectra.
+Now the routine does not interpolate anymore over gaps, but the plot remains white.
+                Added some utility functions to help image integration.
+See the new youtube video on how to work with images.
+                Update (13/05/2021): fix for new xrdml format.

+(05/05/2021):   2.96.
+The "BCH" release.
+                The day today turned for good!
+                There is a new plugin for ImageJ to convert .odeiger images exported by Crysalis to tiff images ready to be used in Maud.

+(12/09/2020):   2.95.
+The "Forgot" release.
+                I forgot what was changed in this release, probably just bug fixes.
+                It is also based on a newer java virtual machine.
+And it was not released to public.

 (06/04/2020):   2.94.
 The "Covid-19" release.
                 The snow is still out there, plenty of, but we are stuck here...
                 Fixed a problem with the Lorentz-polarization (X-ray).
 There